AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/projects/Bike_Sharing_2020/Bike_Sharing_2020.md

 * The two stations titled **HQ QR** and **HUBBARD ST BIKE CHECKING (LBS-WH-TEST)** are probably the company's headquarter as the further analysis reveals only one way flow of bikes.

-***Stations to the right, near the coast, have the most connectivity***
+***Stations to the right, near the bank, have the most connectivity***

-* Station called **Streeter Dr & Grand Ave** is the most connected point and lies at the coast near *Milton Lee Olive Park*.
+* Station called **Streeter Dr & Grand Ave** is the most connected point and lies at the bank near *Milton Lee Olive Park*.
 People travel to more than 450 destinations across the city from this station.
-Three other like this lie just near the coast, while the others in a close proximity.
+Three other like this lie just near the bank, while the others in a close proximity.

 ***The origin station is also the top destination for many stations***